Powerlearnproject/se-day1-assignment-JulietNK/README.md

-Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity
+Identify and describe at least three key milestones in the evolution of software engineering. i)mastering complexity ii)Mastering process iii)Mastering machine
-Mastering process
-Mastering machine